SubRip: Markup

-Nested tags are allowed; some implementations prefer whole-line formatting only.
+Tags can be nested to combine multiple styles within a line.
+However, some implementations do not interpret tag positions in detail and instead apply the style of the first tag that appears in the line to the entire line, effectively treating it as a single-style segment.

 Also unofficially, text coordinates can be specified at the end of the timestamp line as X1:… X2:… Y1:… Y2:….

 Compatibility

 The SubRip .srt file format is supported by most software video players.
 For Windows software video players that do not support subtitle playback directly, the VSFilter DirectX filter displays SubRip and other subtitle formats.